akka/akka-http/docs/src/main/paradox/routing-dsl/directives/debugging-directives/logRequest.md

  * A marker to prefix each log message with.
  * A log level.
  * A `show` function that calculates a string representation for a request.
- * A function that creates a @unidoc[LogEntry] which is a combination of the elements above.
+ * A function that creates a @apidoc[LogEntry] which is a combination of the elements above.
 @@@
 @@@ div { .group-java }
  * A marker to prefix each log message with.
  * A log level.
- * A function that creates a @unidoc[LogEntry] which is a combination of the elements above.
+ * A function that creates a @apidoc[LogEntry] which is a combination of the elements above.
 @@@

 @scala[It is also possible to use any other function `HttpRequest => Unit` for logging by wrapping it with `LoggingMagnet`.